 - Ground Beef.
 Use an 80/20 blend.
 I tried making them with extra-lean ground beef and venison, and it didn't work.

 - Cheese.
-Use American cheese for the classic Big Mac flavor, or use thinly sliced cheddar cheese.
+American cheese slices melt best and give these tacos that classic Big Mac flavor, or use thinly sliced cheddar cheese.

 - Lettuce.
 Classic iceberg lettuce is nice and crispy and just perfect.